Visible Collider Signals of Natural Quirks: New Collider Strategy

 MadGraph cannot describe the dynamics of a quirk bound state after its constituents are produced.
 Therefore, we simulate the subsequent dynamics directly.
 This simulation, however, does not carefully model the trajectory of each particle, as these are not important to our analysis.
 Rather, we utilize the MadGraph events as initial conditions for the bound state and extract the quantities, such as transverse momentum and pseudorapidity of the decay products, necessary to check against the experimental cuts on the final state particles.

 As discussed in Sec.~\ref{sssec:ChargedBounds}, the final states produced by bound states is sensitive to the mass splitting $\Delta$ of the constituents.
 At the same time, a nonzero $\Delta$ introduces the possibility for the charged bound state $\Psi_\pm$ to $\beta$-decay into a neutral bound state $\Psi_0$, which cannot be discovered using the methods we are describing.
-Therefore, for each squirk production event we estimate the bound state's de-excitation time according to Eq.~\eqref{e.t_dE} and calculate the width for $\beta$-decay using Eq.~\eqref{eq:betaInt}.
-From these we calculate the probability of that the bound state de-excites and annihilates before $\beta$-decay according to Eq.~\eqref{e.P_DE}.
-In each case we draw a random number to determine whether the event in question is to be kept (assumed to de-excite) or removed (assumed to $\beta$-decay).
+Therefore, for each squirk production event we estimate the bound state's deexcitation time according to Eq.~\eqref{e.t_dE} and calculate the width for $\beta$-decay using Eq.~\eqref{eq:betaInt}.
+From these we calculate the probability that the bound state deexcites and annihilates before $\beta$-decay according to Eq.~\eqref{e.P_DE}.
+In each case we draw a random number to determine whether the event in question is to be kept (assumed to deexcite) or removed (assumed to $\beta$-decay).

-The bound state de-excites by radiating gauge bosons.
-We assume no preferred direction to this radiation so that the angular distribution of the bound state's initial three-momenta matches the distribution of the three-momenta after de-excitation.
+The bound state deexcites by radiating gauge bosons.
+We assume no preferred direction to this radiation so that the angular distribution of the bound state's initial three-momenta matches the distribution of the three-momenta after deexcitation.
 The total three-momentum of the bound state in its ground state is taken to lie along the same direction extracted from the production event, but the magnitude is reduced to account for the energy that has been radiated.

-The annihilation of the ground state particles into SM bosons provides the prompt resonance of this search strategy.
-The bound state, in its rest frame, is replaced by two back-to-back particles of the appropriate mass.
-The angular distribution taken to be flat.
-The vectors are then decayed into the particles relevant to various searches and boosted into the lab frame.
+Annihilation of the ground state particles into SM bosons provides the prompt resonance of this search strategy.
+In its rest frame, the bound state is replaced by two back-to-back particles of the appropriate mass.
+The angular distribution of these particles is taken to be flat.
+The vector bosons are then decayed into the particles relevant to various searches and boosted into the lab frame.
 In this way we can map the produced bound state constituents to the resonance searches performed at the LHC.
 In Appendix \ref{app.cuts} we specify the cuts used for each experimental search.